Jdawson03/SelfBalancingBinaryTree/README.md

 In testing this effiency improvement with 21,000 nodes over an average of 100 tests, took the time to search for an item from roughly 80,000 nanoseconds to 140.
 The testing wasn't in sterile condidtions but gives a rough real world demonstartion of the improvement an AVL tree has in worst case scenarios compared to standards BST's.

+This task overall came when some coursework at Swansea University asked me to implement a Binary Tree and I tested it with an adversarial data set.